How To Treat Penetrating Damp

-There a wide range of structural defects which can result in penetrating damp, as we covered in our blog on its causes.
+There a wide range of structural defects which can result in penetrating damp, as we have in our “What Causes Penetrating Damp” article.

 This means that the most important part of treating damp is a thorough and accurate survey from professional damp experts.
 Otherwise, you may pay for damp works that have nothing to do with the damp affecting your property.

 First, we inspect any visible damp and ask questions about what times the damp occurs, if it’s worse during certain weather and how long it’s been an issue for.

 We then carry out a thorough examination of the exterior of the building to find all current and potential points of water ingress, such as cracks in the walls, missing tiles or blocked gutters.

 If there are no external causes, we turn our attention to the plumbing and appliances.
 In attached buildings or flats, we may have to contact your neighbours so that we can survey their property as well.

 Step two: seal up the point of water ingress

 Treating penetrating damp ranges from quick and easy to time consuming and highly invasive depending on the cause.

 Best case scenario: we pull some leaves out of a gutter, reseal a window or install some chimney cowls.

 Worst case: we have to strip back walls to find leaking pipes, repoint the entire exterior or replace rotting timbers.